below the Harlin

-Finally bivied below the first pitch of the harlin (eiger direct).
-Feel tottaly bolloxed after a real slog of an approach with 70kg of gear (did it in relays, breaking the load into 3 for the 200 metres up to the first real climbing).
+Finally bivyied below the first pitch of the Harlin (Eiger direct).
+Feel totally bolloxed after a real slog of an approach with 70kg of gear (did it in relays, breaking the load into 3 for the 200 metres up to the first real climbing).

 The face looks amazing and from the bottom you can see right up to the exit cracks on the 38 route.